nieomylnieja/gitsync/README.md

     {
       // Required.
 Descriptive name of the file.
       "name": "golangci linter config",
       // Required.
-Relative path to the file in both root and synchronised repositories.
+Relative path to the file in both root and synchronized repositories.
       "path": ".golangci.yml"
     }
   ]